FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 You can use a nylon or plastic tube for Fido to run in.
 You’ll need to show him how to run through the tube, but, simply standing on one end and coaxing Fido with a treat will do the trick.

-You can make a sandbox if Fido enjoys digging.
+You can make a sandbox to keep your dog busy digging.
 Bury some of his indestructible dog toys in a shallow area so he’ll have the incentive to burrow after them.

 You may also want to hang a tetherball from a strong tree limb so that Fido can play with this item.